 How to Buy Indy 500 Tickets

-1. Scan through the 2017 Indy 500 Schedule and select the game that you would like to attend, or use the opponent or date filters beside the Indy 500 ticket listings to find the perfect matchup.
+1. Scan through the 2017 Indy 500 Schedule and select the date that you would like to attend.

 2. Click “Select” to reveal all available Indy 500 tickets, the Indianapolis Motor Speedway interactive seating chart, ticket quantity, and ticket price filters.
 Use the ticket price filter, and ticket quantity filter to quickly refine your search to the available Indy 500 tickets that are in your price range.
 You can also utilize the “eTickets Only” filter to find all Indy 500 tickets that will be delivered electronically.
 The Indianapolis Motor Speedway interactive map can be employed to reveal all tickets available for a preferred section.
 Select the perfect tickets and click “Go” to proceed to checkout.